anujrajput04/TDD/05-Test-Expressions.md

 2. `fulfill()` is called on the expectation to indicate it has been fulfilled - specifically, the callback has occured.
 Here `stateChangeCallback` will trigger on `sut` when a state change occurs.
 3. `wait(for:timeout:)` causes the test runner to pause until all expectations are fulfilled or the `timeout` time (in seconds) passes.
 The assertion will not be called until the wait completes.

+### Testing for true asynchronity
+Stopping execution in the debugger doesn't pause the `wait` timeout.
+When the debugger pauses at a breakpoint and you explore for the logic error, be mindful that the test will probably fail due to timeout.
+Simply disable or remove the breakpoint and re-run once the issue is corrected.